garris/BackstopJS/README.md

 ### running custom CasperJS scripts

-It can be desirable to maniuplate or in interact with the page in some way before the screenshot is taken.
+It can be desirable to manipulate or in interact with the page in some way before the screenshot is taken.
 BackstopJS allows you to specify a js file to be included and run with each scenario.

     "onReadyScript": "../../scripts/toggleButton"